dmytro-demchyna/schema-keeper/README.md

 ## Installation

+> OS Windows is currently not supported.

+> You must install [psql](https://www.postgresql.org/docs/current/app-psql.html) on the machines where SchemaKeeper will be used.

+### Composer
 ```bash
 $ composer require schema-keeper/schema-keeper
 ```

-> You must install [psql](https://www.postgresql.org/docs/current/app-psql.html) on the machines where SchemaKeeper will be used.

 ## Basic Usage